ShengYun/dbsvim/README.md

 This repo uses pathogen to manage my vim plugins

-If you want a manual install, see contents of either **update-linux-vim.sh** or **update-windows-vim.bat**
+To manual install, see contents of either **update-mac-linux-vim.sh** or **update-windows-vim.bat**

 ## Install/Update